FireLordBulb/unity-racing-game/README.md

 # unity-racing-game
 Vilgot Ottestig
-The game used the agreed upon Unity version 2022.3.9f1.
+The game uses the agreed upon Unity version 2022.3.9f1.

 You start the game in the scene GameScene (the only scene).